graphicsdesk/everything/README.md

 _“The greatest value of a picture is when it forces us to notice what we never expected to see.” —John Tukey_

+_"The purpose of visualization is insight, not pictures." —Ben Shneiderman_

 ## Table of Contents

 - [Data Stories](#data-stories)